laichunpongben/daily-prophet-web/README.md

 ## Daily Prophet - Personalized & Configurable Reading App

 **Daily Prophet** is a React web application that provides a personalized and configurable reading experience.
 It aggregates content from various sources like Reddit, Arxiv, Youtube, OpenWeatherMap, Lihkg, and Foursquare, curating a tailored feed based on your interests.
+This repository contains the frontend part of the project.

 ### Features